Complications of Inflammatory Bowel Disease

 Dermatologic Complications

-The major skin diseases associated with IBD are erythema nodosum and pyoderma gangrenosum.[4]Erythema nodosum is characterized by painful, tender, raised red or violaceous subcutaneous nodules, usually found over the extensor aspects of the arms and the legs, especially the anterior tibia.
+The major skin diseases associated with IBD are erythema nodosum and pyoderma gangrenosum.
+[9] Erythema nodosum is characterized by painful, tender, raised red or violaceous subcutaneous nodules, usually found over the extensor aspects of the arms and the legs, especially over the tibia.
 Activity usually follows that of the underlying intestinal disease and often heralds onset of increased bowel activity.
 Treating the bowel disease usually dissipates the erythema nodosum.

 However, pyoderma gangrenosum, shown in the images below, is characterized by ulcerating, relatively painless lesions that correlate with bowel activity in about 50% of patients.
 This skin lesion starts as an inflamed patch of skin ranging from one to several centimeters in diameter that progresses until it ulcerates.
 Upon ulceration, the lesion may persist for many months before healing.

 The urinary complications of IBD are more common in Crohn disease.
 Calcium oxalate stones are the most common type of renal calculi associated with Crohn disease; the treatment is to increase hydration and to use oral calcium citrate supplements, which bind the oxalate within the intestinal tract and prevent its excretion in the urinary tract.
 Because of its proximity to the ureters, inflammation of the small bowel may involve the ureters, causing obstruction and hydronephrosis.
-Fistulae occasionally occur between the bowel and bladder or ureters.
+Fistulae occasionally occur between the bowel and the bladder or ureters.

 Other Complications